 Most people want a turntable that will last and sound good.
-Turntables are mechanical devices and so the more highly engineered and heavily built will tend to sound better and last longer.
+Turntables are mechanical devices and so the more highly-engineered and heavily-built models will tend to sound better and last longer.

 How do I connect it to my system?

-The signal coming out from the stylus is very low level, so somewhere along the line needs to be amplified to reach similar levels to what is output from a CD player or similar.
-This is where the phono pre-amp comes into the equation.
+The signal coming out from the stylus is very quiet.
+Somewhere along the line, this signal needs to be amplified to reach similar levels to what is output from a CD player or similar.
+This is where the phono preamplifier comes into the equation.

-Some cheaper models may have the phono pre-amp built in, to make things easy to connect.
-It's worth noting that the quality of built in phono pre-amps is usually fairly basic, so usually you are better off with a separate pre-amp.
+Some cheaper turntable models may have the phono preamp built-in, to make things easy to connect.
+It's worth noting that the quality of built-in phono preamps is generally fairly basic, so usually you are better off with a separate preamp.

-Some amplifiers may have a phono pre-amp built in, so it's worth checking that before you purchase a separate one.
+Some amplifiers may have a phono preamp already built-in, so it's worth checking before you purchase a separate one.

 How do I set up my turntable?

 Taking the time to set up your turntable correctly can make a huge difference to the sound through your speakers!
-The first job is to get the turntable very level.
-Use a spirit level to ensure the surface is dead level.
+The first job is to use a spirit level to ensure the surface is precisely level.